ERP Implementation: The Final Barrier To Quick Cloud Deployment18 Apr 2018 | by Brett Mundell

 In this configuration, a high percentage of the configuration settings are pre-defined.
 Best practice is used, and the customer gets minimal input into configuration choices.

 As an example, a standard chart of accounts is dropped into the configuration set where standard forms are used.
-This start-up type implementation model is well suited to companies with standard requirements, in an industry that is easy to automate and where there is no integration or customization required.
+This start-up type implementation model is well suited to companies with standard requirements, in an industry that is easy to automate and where there is no integration or customisation required.

 - Advantages: quick time to implement, quick return on investment, low-risk implementation, low cost, get the advantages of a basic ERP solution without the internal resource requirements.